genjen123/rshell/README.md

-Space readings | A space before a command will produce an error Echo output | Needs at least 2 spaces between echo and the string in order for the whole message to be outputted Exit | Exit will work if it is a single command that is not chained together
+Space readings | A space before a command will produce an error Echo output | Needs at least 2 spaces between echo and the string in order for the whole message to be outputted Exit | Exit will work if it is a single command that is not chained together ls | ls will work as a command however, ls -a may or may not work

 **Note:** Any program that's bash specific may not work for the shell.
 However, standard cd commands can.